particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 Developer preview releases (3.x, for example) do not have an ESM phase, now that 5.0.0 was been released, there will not be additional updates after 3.3.0.

-## Switching Between Release Lines
+## Switching between release lines

 Particle guarantees smooth upgrades to new LTS releases from prior ones, but **does not provide a comparable guarantee for Device OS downgrades, even within an LTS release branch.**